rahul-gharat/dronahq-docs/docs/rest-apis/api_authentication.md

 ### OAuth - Client Credentials

-DronaHQ offers OAuth client credentials authentication for REST API configuration.
 With OAuth V2 Client Credentials, applications can request an access token specifically for accessing their own resources, without requiring user involvement.

 This grant type allows clients to obtain an access token using their client credentials, enabling them to authenticate themselves and make requests independently, separate from any user context.
 It provides a secure method for clients to authenticate and access resources within the API.